IceCreamMC/Docs/docs/next-steps.md

 to restrict who can use certain commands, or who can access certain areas of your server.
 It is common for plugins to use permissions to control who can use their features.
 You can use permission plugins such as [LuckPerms](https://luckperms.net) to manage the permissions which players will be granted.

+### Protocols

+IceCream provides support for a number of protocols that are used to communicate with mods on the client to enhance the experience.
+They may expose content that you do not wish to make public.
+So before turning on protocol support, please understand the corresponding functionality.

 ## Backups